-ADAPT SMART Kick-off Meeting – The Innovative Medicines Initiative’s ADAPT SMART: Laying the Foundations and Building Consensus to Make MAPPs Work for All
+ADAPT SMART Kick-off Meeting: Laying the Foundations and Building Consensus to Make MAPPs Work for All

 This unique project, led by the European Medicines Agency, seeks to establish collaborative solutions to foster the development of Medicines Adaptive Pathways to Patients (MAPPs) in Europe, encouraging more efficient ways of developing and regulating medicines.
 Bringing together patients, regulators, industry, Health Technology Assessment (HTA) bodies, payers, and academics, it has the key objective to provide patients with more appropriate access to innovative medicines.